Management and Entrepreneurship

 MGMT 3565.
 Cultivating Inclusive Leadership

 This class will be covering sensitive topics.
-Students who enroll should be ready to embrace opportunities to engage in challenging and possibly difficult conversations.
+Students who enroll should be ready to embrace opportunities to engage in challenging and possibly tricky conversations.
 In today's interconnected world, leveraging diversity's power is a fundamental skill for aspiring leaders.
 Students will learn actionable strategies to increase diversity, improve equity, and create inclusive workplaces.
 Research has shown that diverse perspectives can drive innovation, foster financial growth, and align organizations with the needs of their customers if the environment is inclusive.
 One of the most significant barriers to inclusion is unconscious bias.
 Through candid discussions and reflective exercises, students are encouraged to confront their biases and assumptions, fostering a deeper understanding of the challenges faced by underrepresented groups in the workplace.
 Students should be ready to embrace opportunities to engage in thought-provoking conversations.
 (2 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.